SC555/SC555-Project/README.md

-# Project
+# SC555
-SC555 - Project
+This is our repository for SC555 Project